yjhjerry/Jping/README.md

-This program is tailored for MacOS, it's a ping-of-death
+This program is tailored for MacOS, it's a ping-of-death, not complete, some problem waiting to be fixed.